bowlhat/wp-a-z-listing/readme.txt

 == Changelog ==

-= 3.1.1 =
+= 4.0.0 =

-* NPM dependencies update.
+* Bump minimum PHP requirement to 7.0
+* Make classes namespaced
+* Update stylesheet to use CSS Variables
+* Lots of refactoring for better maintainability
+* Improvements to documentation
+* Add legacy non-namespaced backwards-compatibility classes
+* Add parent post ID and parent post name support
+* Add PHP type hints
+* Add strict PHP types checking
+* Add php-scoper to reduce conflicts with other plugins
+* Add extra template name to match the displayed post-type

+**EXTENSIONS**

+Check out the two extensions at [A-Z-Listing.com](https://a-z-listing.com/shop).
+These extensions provide convinience functionality.
+Purchasing one or both will help towards the cost of maintaining the A-Z Listing plugin.

 = 3.1.0 =

 * Ensure paths are correct when loading PHP files.
 * Add hook to customise sorting of items within each letter.
 * Fix broken permalinks on hierarchical post-types, e.g. page.

-**NEW EXTENSIONS**

-Check out the two new extensions at [A-Z-Listing.com](https://a-z-listing.com/shop).
-These extensions provide convinience functionality.
-Purchasing one or both will help towards the cost of maintaining the A-Z Listing plugin.

 = 3.0.2 =